haditariq/react-native-firebase-storage-ImageUpload/README.md

 # 2. Get Image-picker for react native working. </br>
     https://github.com/react-community/react-native-image-picker
-    install manually explained in the source. <br>
+    After Installing the module you can do Auto installtion react-native link react-native-image-picker@latest install manually explained in the source. <br>
     After installing the module you can auto install the component.
 If this does not works you need to install it manually mentioned in the source.
 Auto installation worked fine for me.